codepath/android_guides/RottenTomatoes-Networking-Tutorial.md

 Let's also install a library for remote image loading called [Picasso](http://square.github.io/picasso/) so we can easily display movie posters.

-_Android Studio_ users:

-Edit the build.gradle file and add them as dependencies that can be downloaded via a remote repository:
+Edit the `build.gradle` file and add them as dependencies that can be downloaded via a remote repository:

 ```gradle
 repositories {